jgosier/SiCDS/docs/README.rst

-SiCDS comes with automated tests exercising the API and verifying correct results with all the supported data stares.
-To run the tests, first install `WebTest <http://pypi.python.org/pypi/WebTest>`_, locate the test runner in the ``tests/`` directory, comment out any test configurations you don't want to run (such as those for data stores you don't have installed), and then run the file.
+SiCDS comes with automated tests exercising the API and verifying correct results with all the supported data stores.
+To run the tests, first install `WebTest <http://pypi.python.org/pypi/WebTest>`_, locate the test runner in the ``tests/`` directory, comment out any test configurations you don't want to run (such as those for data stores you don't have running), and then run the file.
 You should see something like::

     $ tests/test_app.py